Upskilling 400+ System Engineers for Palo Alto Networks

 Palo Alto Networks sought a comprehensive and fundamental training program to establish a base level of cybersecurity competency for the SE team that would bring credibility and authenticity into all sales processes, in addition to accessibility to accommodate their global workforce.
 Leadership was wary of expensive boot camp-style solutions, thus seeking a new and efficient way to train their teams.

-The CyberVista and Palo Alto Networks leadership team first needed to establish a benchmark for performance targets.
-This was determined by delivering a diagnostic assessment based on the top performing SEs’ relevant knowledge and skills.
+The N2K and Palo Alto Networks leadership team first needed to establish a benchmark for performance targets.
+This was determined by delivering a diagnostic assessment based on the top-performing SEs’ relevant knowledge and skills.
 The remaining engineers were then assessed against the benchmark to calibrate a customized, live online, and hands-on training path for the collective:

-- Top Performer Analysis (TPA) By delivering a diagnostic assessment to SE top performers, CyberVista was able to create benchmark performance targets that informed Palo Alto Networks leadership of optimal content configuration and created goals for the entire SE group.
+- Top Performer Analysis (TPA): By delivering a diagnostic assessment to SE top performers, N2K was able to create benchmark performance targets that informed Palo Alto Networks leadership of optimal content configuration and created goals for the entire SE group.

-- Group Diagnostic Assessment Once a knowledge baseline was established, the same diagnostic assessment was delivered to the broader population of SEs.
-Results of the group diagnostics were formative, meaning that both the individual SEs who completed the assessment and the Palo Alto Networks managers were able to see strength and weakness reporting by individual and by general category.
+- Group Diagnostic Assessment: Once a knowledge baseline was established, the same diagnostic assessment was delivered to the broader population of SEs.
+Results of the group diagnostics were formative, meaning that both the individual SEs who completed the assessment and the Palo Alto Networks managers were able to see strengths and weaknesses reporting by individual and by general category.

 Chris Bridge, Palo Alto Networks

-CyberVista deployed a multi-modality, hybrid solution of CyberVista and Palo Alto Networks curriculum based on a proprietary content library featuring instructional and hands-on content, delivered in both live online and on-demand formats.
+N2K deployed a multi-modality, hybrid solution of N2K and Palo Alto Networks curriculum based on a proprietary content library featuring instructional and hands-on content, delivered in both live online and on-demand formats.

-400 SEs spread throughout North America, Middle East, Europe, and APAC went through the program.
-To accommodate for time zone differences, CyberVista conducted live online training with a 9am ET and 9pm ET cohort, delivered in four groups in eight week intervals, at three hours at a time.
+400 SEs spread throughout North America, the Middle East, Europe, and APAC went through the program.
+To accommodate for time zone differences, N2K conducted live online training with a 9am ET and 9pm ET cohort, delivered in four groups in eight-week intervals, at three hours at a time.